jaopsb/reactnd-project-myreads-starter/README.md

 │   └── index.html # DO NOT MODIFY
 └── src
     ├── App.css # Styles for your app.
 Feel free to customize this as you desire.
     ├── App.js # This is the root of your app.
-Contains static HTML right now.
+Contains the components os the app.
     ├── App.test.js # Used for testing.
 Provided with Create React App.
 Testing is encouraged, but not required.
+    ├── BookShelf.js # Component that discribes the shelfs that will be used in the App.
+    ├── Book.js # Component of a single book, which is used in the BookShelf component.
     ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
 Instructions for the methods are below.
+    ├── BookPage.js # The page that list the shelves of the user, with its respective books.
+    ├── SearchPage.js # Component of the search page that communicates with the BooksAPI to receive new books.
     ├── icons # Helpful images for your app.
 Use at your discretion.
     │   ├── add.svg
     │   ├── arrow-back.svg